 Now, having to feed your child new foods is not the only challenge that may arise.
 The immense energy that young children have can make it difficult for them to sit down and eat.
 Therefore, sometimes you can choose to feed your child while playing or walking around, although it is not recommended.
 It is important and safer to teach children to eat at the table.
 Tell them that once they are finished, they can continue playing.
 If your child eats with the family, involve them in the small talk and remember to praise them for their efforts so they may be motivated to continue eating at the table.

 Also, remember to offer iron-rich food during mealtimes.
 Legumes, meat, fish, chicken, and iron-fortified cereals are great options.
 And when you give them iron-fortified foods, try to include vitamin C like tomatoes, oranges or broccoli, to help them with iron absorption.
 Likewise, limit milk consumption to no more than 3 glasses per day so that your baby is hungry enough to eat other food.

-At this stage of development, your baby’s body and brain require food that contains fat, so don’t give him low-fat choices, unless your doctor advices you to do so.
-Finally, it is alright to add a pinch of salt to his dishes and give him the same food the rest of the family is having.
+At this stage of development, your kid’s body and brain require food that contains fat, so don’t give them low-fat choices, unless your doctor advises you to do so.
+Finally, it is alright to add a pinch of salt to their dishes and give them the same food the rest of the family is having.